lisitsyn/tapkee/README.md

 and the RNA example using `make rna`.
 There are a few graphical examples.
-To run MNIST digits embedding example use `make mnist`, to run promoters embedding example use `make promoters` and to run embedding for two images datasets use `make cbcl` and `make faces`.
+To run MNIST digits embedding example use `make mnist`, to run promoters embedding example use `make promoters` and to run embedding for faces dataset use `make faces`.
 All graphical examples require Matplotlib which can be usually installed with a package manager.
-The promoters example also has non-trivial dependency on Shogun machine learning toolbox (minimal version is 2.1.0).
+The promoters example also has non-trivial dependency on Shogun machine learning toolbox
+(minimal version is 2.1.0).

 API